ubports-mido/rootfs-patches/README.md

 Instructions :

-1) Extract the rootfs and cd into it, then run git-apply <Path to patch>
+1) Extract the rootfs(using fakeroot) and cd into it, then run git-apply <Path to patch>
 2) Compress the rootfs back and use